Summer Term

-In English our work is based around the Colin Thompson book- The Paper bag Prince.
+In English our work is based around the Colin Thompson book – The Paper bag Prince.
 This book looks at the problems of pollution and particularly plastic pollution.
 It delves into the devastating effects discarded litter can have on places and communities and what we might do to help heal the earth.
 We then use our learning to create persuasive writing with the use of emotive language, sentence structure and punctuation.
+Linking to our art skills, we have designed posters to be displayed around school, persuading children to bin their litter.

 In Maths we will look at geometry and measure and one of my own personal favourites, Roman Numerals.